Past HCA Events & Exhibits

 Apalachicola Film Festival 2019

-The Apalachicola Film Festival is an exciting three-day film festival that showcases a blend of entertaining, educational and unique films from all levels of film making in the beautiful upstairs gallery of HCA.
+The Apalachicola Film Festival is a three-day film festival that showcases a blend of entertaining, educational and unique films from all levels of film making in the beautiful upstairs gallery of HCA.
 The festival is presented by HCA along with partners Forgotten Coast Fly Company and Bring Me A Book Franklin.

 April 25-27, 2019.